-- If the commitment criteria are met, and long-term placement in a residential care facility is appropriate, the court shall commit the child for care, treatment, and training to a community center or the department when space is available at a residential care facility.
-Tex.
-Health & Safety Code § 593.052(b). - The court shall immediately send a copy of the commitment order to the department or community center.
+- The court shall immediately send a copy of the order for residential services to the department or community center.
 Tex.
 Health & Safety Code § 593.052(c). - If placement in a residential facility is necessary, preference shall be given to the facility nearest to the residence of the child unless: - 1.
 Space in the facility is unavailable; - 2.
 The child, parent if the resident is a minor, or guardian of the child requests otherwise; or - 3.
 There are other compelling reasons.

-• A party to a commitment proceeding has the right to appeal the judgment to the appropriate court of appeals.
-An appeal under this section shall be given a preference setting, and the county court may grant a stay of commitment pending appeal.
+• A party to a [court-ordered residential intellectual disability services] proceeding has the right to appeal the judgment to the appropriate court of appeals.
+An appeal under this section shall be given a preference setting, and the county court may grant a [stay] pending appeal.
 Tex.
 Health & Safety Code §§ 593.056(a), (c) and (d).